Dechea/Fauna-IaC_Action/README.md

 - Repository name (e.g. "USR_Schema" or "USR_SomethingElse") (Optional)
 - Fauna domain databases (e.g. "USR_User" or "USR_SomethingElse") (Optional)

 Good to know: If you follow these pattern, it's also relatively easy to have a code coverage report for every domain independently.
-You can do a code coverage inclusion in every repo for the files that are starting with the prefix of your own domain and then publish it e.g. to sonarcloud.
+You can do a code coverage inclusion in every repo for the files that are starting with the prefix of your own domain and then publish it e.g. to Sonarcloud.

+#### 4. Create a PAT (Personal access token)
+The PAT must have read & write access to the repositories.
+In the case of private repositories you'll want to create a machine user, add the machine user to the repositories that you want to checkout and then generate a token for the machine user.

 ## Examples

-### Deployment to Production database
+### **Mono Repo:** Deployment to Production database
 ```yaml
 name: Build and Deploy
 on: [push]